 Dramatic Oil Company

 Failed oilman turns assassin!
 Not finding his fortune in the booming oilfields in the Union, did this once popular actor seek fame as a martyr to the Confederacy?

 As the Civil War approached its bloody conclusion, in January 1864 John Wilkes Booth made the first of several trips to Franklin, Pennsylvania, where he purchased an oil lease on the Fuller farm.

 Maps of the day reveal the three-acre strip of land on the farm, about one mile south of Franklin and on the east side of the Allegheny River.
-A small marker can be found at the site where he drilled an oil well.
+A small marker can be found at the site where he drilled an oil well, which is about 21 miles south of another marker – and museum – where the first commercial U.S. oil well was drilled by Edwin Drake.

 Actor and Oil Investor